UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Timedelta objects have a lot of functionality.

-We can use summary statistic verbs with them.
+We can use a summary statistic verbs with them.

 For example, we can calculate the maximum amount of time between rides.

 As well as the minimum.

-We can also do simple operation with them like finding the range.
+We can also do a simple operation with them, like finding the range.

 ---